-Venezuela ex-prosecutor: I have proof of Maduro corruption - BBC News
+Ex-prosecutor 'has proof of Maduro graft'

 "I have a lot of proof, concretely in the Odebrecht case, which implicates many high-ranking Venezuelans, starting with the president of the republic."

-She implicated the vice-president of the governing PSUV party, Diosdado Cabello, and party leader Jorge Rodriquez in the Odebrecht case.
+She implicated the vice-president of the governing PSUV party, Diosdado Cabello, and influential party member Jorge Rodríguez in the Odebrecht case.

-She also accused the new Venezuelan prosecutor, Tarek Saab of corruption related to the country's state oil company, PDVSA.
+She also accused the new Venezuelan prosecutor, Tarek Saab, of corruption related to the country's state oil company, PDVSA.

 But Mr Saab has dismissed her allegations, saying: "There is no validity in what an ex-prosecutor can say after ten years of inaction against any of the people she is talking about now."